rails/rails/guides/source/action_mailbox_basics.md

 The email can be bounced using `bounced_with` if the "forwarder" has no projects.
 The "forwarder" is a `User` with the same email as `mail.from`.

-If the "forwarder" does have at least one project, the `record_forward` method creates an Active Record model in the application using the email data `mail.subject` and `mail.body.decoded`.
+If the "forwarder" does have at least one project, the `record_forward` method creates an Active Record model in the application using the email data `mail.subject` and `mail.decoded`.
 Otherwise, it sends an email, using Action Mailer, requesting the "forwarder" to choose a project.

 ```ruby
 # app/mailboxes/forwards_mailbox.rb